SmitaSoniS/R-Playground/README.md

 # R-operations
-This repository will demonstrate, how we can use R Programming for performing data analysis &amp; creating visualizations.
+This repository demonstrates, how we can use R Programming for performing data analysis &amp; creating visualizations.